 How Cigars are made?

 The most popular legend about making cigars is probably the story of the pretty Cuban lady rolling the tobacco leaf in her sweat leg.
 The only truth about this myth is that Cubans are pretty.
-So, how are made the best cigars of the world?
+So, how are made the best cigars in the world?

 The individual phases are: the growing, the harvest of leaf, the drying, the fermentation, the blending and ageing process; and from all the above, the fermentation and ageing are the longest ones.